Using Prioritization Matrix to achieve consensus

 What is Prioritization Matrix?

 Prioritization Matrix is often mentioned along Six Sigma set of strategies, techniques, and tools for process improvement.
-While this sounds very academic, to put in simple terms, Prioritization Matrix (grid) is a useful usability testing technique you can use with your current or potential customers or with your team members to achieve consensus about issues.
+While this sounds very academic, to put in simple terms, Prioritization Matrix is a simple, yet effective approach you can use with your current or potential customers or with your team members to achieve consensus about issues, by arranging them in order of importance, based on a weighted criteria.

 How to use Prioritization Matrix?

-Before get deeper into what this tool is, please see below couple prioritization test examples.
-This is what your test participants will see and use, to prioritize their preferences.
-The first demo test is utilizing cards with text labels only and another is using images.
+Before we get any deeper into what this simple tool does, please see below a couple of interactive prioritization matrix examples.
+This is what your test participants will use to layout their preferences.
+The first demo test is utilizing cards with text labels only and another one is using images.
+The system will then analyze the criteria matrix and combine individual participants' responses into a total score.

-Let’s use an example.
-You work on a complex web-based application that still has a few issues that need to be addressed.
-Anyone who has done some project planning knows that you often have to consider two important factors: time and money.
+Anyone who has done some project management knows that you often have to consider two important factors: time and money.
 It is vital for your project success that the method you choose models a user-centered approach that prioritizes the fixes in a systematic and repeatable way.
 It is also critical that the approach you choose be cost-effective and reliable.

 Regardless of the method you pick, you have to: